 Science Says Having a Sister is Good for Your Mental Health

-A 2010 Brigham Young University study shows that having a sister is actually good for your mental health, it turns out.
-According to the study, having a sister protects teens from feeling lonely, unloved, guilty, self-conscious, and fearful.
+A 2010 Brigham Young University study shows that having a sister is good for mental health.1 According to the study, having a sister protects teens from feeling lonely, unloved, guilty, self-conscious, and fearful.
 I remember the painful teen years vividly.
-I was shy and awkward, but also smart, and didn’t take crap from anyone.
+I was shy, awkward, and smart, and didn’t take crap from anyone.
 It made me a bit of a loner.
 Having my sister always in my corner made me feel that, no matter what anyone else thought, at least I had someone I could talk to.
 When I was a senior and my sister was a freshman, I remember being in typing class with her and it was the best class of my whole high school career.
-She made things easier, by simply being there.
+She made things easier by simply being there.

 Being Close to Your Sibling As Adults Affects Your Well-Being

 It makes sense that children and young adults would consider their sibling a best friend.
 But that friendship doesn’t stop there for a lot of people.
-One study showed that almost two-thirds of adults consider their siblings one of their best friends.
-In fact, the literature on sibling relationships shows that during middle age and old age, your well-being, including your mood, health, morale, stress, depression, loneliness, and life satisfaction, is tied to how you feel about your brothers and sisters.
-For Americans who are living longer now than previous generations, your sibling may be your longest lasting relationship.
-The quality of that relationship, naturally, will impact your well-being longer than you think.
+One study showed that almost two-thirds of adults consider their siblings one of their best friends.2 The literature on sibling relationships shows that during middle and old age, your well-being, including your mood, health, morale, stress, depression, loneliness, and life satisfaction, is tied to how you feel about your brothers and sisters.3 For Americans, who live longer than previous generations, your sibling may be your longest-lasting relationship.
+Naturally, the quality of that relationship will impact your well-being longer than you think.4

 She Has Been There For The Best, And The Worst, Of It All

-I have always known how special it was to have a sister in my life.
+I have always known how special having a sister in my life was.
 But nothing has made me appreciate my sister more than becoming an adult with her.
-My sister was by my side on the day I married my amazing husband.
+My sister was by my side when I married my amazing husband.
 She laughed and cried with me throughout my special day.
 My sister was one of the first to be by my side after the births of my two children.
-She gladly took turns soothing and cuddling my colicky newborns so that I could get some much-needed rest those first several months.
+She gladly took turns soothing and cuddling my colicky newborns so I could get some much-needed rest those first several months.

 My sister was again by my side when I suddenly and unexpectedly lost my husband in 2017.
 She held me as I fell apart in her arms.
 She stayed with me for days to make sure I wasn’t alone.
 When I moved to be closer to her after he died, she “broke” into my new place to make sure I had a welcome basket to greet me.